crabzilla/crabzilla/README.md

 1. Crabzilla tries to provide a chassis for wiring and running your domain by using plain verticles.
 2. If your command handling functions are pure, all side effects will occurs within:
-    * core.UnitOfWorkJournal: to save the events to a database using Optimistic concurrency control
+    * core.UnitOfWorkJournal: to save the events to a database using optimistic concurrency control
-    * pgc.PgcUowProjector: to project events to a read model using a PostgreSql database using vertx-pg-client
+    * pgc.PgcUnitOfWorkProjector: to project events to a read model using a PostgreSql database using vertx-pg-client
-    * jooq.JooqUowProjector: to project events to a read model using vertx-jooq-classic-reactive
+    * ~~jooq.JooqUowProjector: to project events to a read model using vertx-jooq-classic-reactive~~
 3. So far events from all entities are written as an UnitOfWork in Json format into a single partitioned append only table.